Italy - History

 In 810 C.E.
 Charlemagne would unify the Franks and the Lombard’s, conquering the Italian peninsula, much of France and Germany, while the Byzantine empire continued to rule in the east.
 A push and pull of power would continue on for the next several hundred years, with land won and lost between a succession of different Germanic, Frankish and Byzantine rulers, and led to the rise of the city-states of Italy, like Venice and Florence.
 This was made double-so by the fall of Constantinople to the Ottoman Turks.
 This marked the end of the dark ages and the start of the Renaissance.

-The bubonic plague spread through Italy during the early 1600’s, it killed around 1,730,000 people, which was around 14% of Italy’s population at the time.
+The bubonic plague spread through Italy during the early 1600’s, consequently approximately 1,730,000 people died, which was around 14% of Italy’s population at the time.

 The Renaissance in Italy